avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 Cross-site Scripting (XSS) attacks should be handled both on the back-end and front-end.
 While the former should disallow to persist client-side scipts in our data stores, the latter should drop malicious user inputs or evaluate them as strings and not as javascript code.
 A key remark arrived from one of the leading XSS researchers, [Mario Heiderberg](https://twitter.com/0x6D6172696F?lang=en) in his keynote speech at Appsec EU 2018.
 He stated that XSS has been already solved by the good combination of existing tools, we just simply ignore this fact.
 In our recent [blog post](https://blog.avatao.com/CSP-tutorial/), we discuss one such protection called Content Security Policy.

-by using the proper libraries in the backend and by the Angular frontend framework itself.
-Additional security layer is added here by inserting Same-origin policy to our web-server responses.
-XSRF is evaded by using cookies.
+OWASPXSRF is evaded by using cookies.
 Access controls are applied in the backend code so as to mitigate Unauthorized Direct Object References.
 Additionally, system services are executed in isolated runtime environments using Docker and Kubernetes so as to mitigate the impact of feasible exploits

 ## The Serverless world or how to secure our functions?